digitalideation/digcre_h2201/readme.md

 ### [Week 02](content/week02.md)

+* Looking back at the inner working of a NN
 * Intro to tools: Pytorch, ml5.js / tf.js
 * First steps with Pytorch
 * Building a simple classifier